from collections.abc import Callable, MutableSequence, Sequence, Mapping

 for transform in reversed(self.transforms):

-data = transform(data, inverse=True, **kwargs)
+data = transform(data, stage=stage, inverse=True, **kwargs)

 return data